GOST-UA/lora_device_lib/readme.md

 1. Define `LORA_USE_PLATFORM_CMAC`
 2. Define `struct lora_cmac_ctx` to suit the platform implementation
 3. Implement `LoraCMAC_init`, `LoraCMAC_update`, and `LoraCMAC_finish` to wrap platform implementation

-## FAQ

-### What is the Difference Between a Channel and a Band?

-A channel is a carrier frequency that the radio will transmit/receive on.

-A band (or sub-band) is a range of frequencies.
-Channels fall into bands depending on region specific rules for how frequency space is partitioned.
-A single (logical) band may in some cases be spread over several non-contiguous frequency partitions.

-LoraDeviceLib keeps track of channels and which bands they fall into so as to enforce:

-- channel separation and hopping rules
-- maximum power rules
-- maximum duty cycle rules

 ## License